 The IoD is charged with promoting good corporate governance for UK business.
 As such, we strive to ensure our own governance complies with the highest standards.
 Here’s how our structure works.

-Junior Bammeke and Kristina Lewis are the joint institute secretaries of the IoD.
-They are responsible for the internal governance of the organisation and are the governance advisors to the board, council and the committees of the IoD.
+Kristina Lewis is Institute Secretary of the IoD.
+She is responsible for the internal governance of the organisation and governance advisor to the board, council and the committees of the IoD.

 Director General bio